drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

-To determine which features contributed most to this measure of diagonality, we performed a leave-one-out analysis, in which each feature was excluded in turn from the computation of the confusion matrix, heirarchical clustering with optimal leaf ordering was performed, and the resulting diagonality was calculated.
+To determine which features contributed most to this measure of diagonality, we performed a leave-one-out analysis, in which each feature was excluded in turn from the computation of the confusion matrix, hierarchical clustering with optimal leaf ordering was performed, and the resulting diagonality was calculated.
 This analysis was done on the individual listeners’ confusion matrices, rather than on the average confusion matrix across listeners, in